Katnarpara

-Katnarpara is one of the largest regions (para in Bengali) of Bogra in Bangladesh.
+Katnarpara is one of the largest neighbourhood (para in Bengali) of Bogra in Bangladesh.

 Demographics

-According to the 2011 Bangladesh census, the population of the village was 7,174.
+According to the 2011 Bangladesh census, the population of the area was 7,174.

 Region

 Katnarpara is under ward no. 3 of Bogra municipal corporation.
 Sub-regions of this region are Shibbati, Kalitola, Ali-Sonar Lane, Cotton-Mill, Dottobari, Borogola, Namajgor, etc. It covers almost five square kilometers.

 Economy

 Two factories make bread: Lucky bread factory and Shimu Bakery.

 Education

 Coronation is a large school that has operated for 150 years.
 There is another high school.
 Three primary schools are in the area.

 Mosques and temples

 Five mosques & three temples are located there.
 Two graveyards, Namajgor Gorosthan and Dottobari Smoshan and a funeral parlor are there.